Târgu Jiu: History

 After the 271 withdrawal of the Roman army, the city remained in the Latin influence zone, mainly because of Constantine The Great's involvement in Oltenia which he sought to bring under imperial rule.
 The importance of keeping this zone under Rome's control was underlined by Constantine's decision to build a second bridge over the Danube between today's Corabia (then Sucidava) and the Bulgarian city of Gigen.
 It was over 2400 meters long, one of the longest of all time.

 This territory was under Litovoi's rule, a Vlach (Romanian) voivode in the 13th century, whose territory comprised northern Oltenia.
 He is mentioned for the first time in a diploma issued by king Béla IV of Hungary (1235–1270) on 2 July 1247.
 In 1277 (or between 1277 and 1280), Litovoi was at war with the Hungarians over lands King Ladislaus IV of Hungary (1272–1290) claimed for the crown, but for which Litovoi refused to pay tribute.
 Litovoi was killed in battle.

 The first written account of the city appears in a document dating from 23 November 1406 in an order signed by Mircea cel Batran.
 Since 1497, the city has been the seat of Gorj County.

 Constantin Brâncuși, who had lived here as a boy, was commissioned to contribute to a memorial monument to the fighters of World War I, called Calea Eroilor, "Heroes' Street", which was finished in 1938.
 His large sculptures are now the main tourist attractions in Târgu Jiu: The Table of Silence, Stool Alley, The Gate of the Kiss, and The Endless Column.
 The latter is shown in the middle section of the city's coat of arms.
 In the 1950s the Communist mayor planned to demolish Brâncuși's "bourgeois" art.
 The plan was not carried out.

+The Târgu Jiu internment camp was a detention facility in the northeastern part of the city.
+It was a regular prison from 1895 to 1939 and again after 1945, but is best known for its role as an internment camp for various categories of individuals during World War II.
+Internees in 1943–1944 included Gheorghe Gheorghiu-Dej, Chivu Stoica, Mișu Dulgheru, Nicolae Ceaușescu, and Lucrețiu Pătrășcanu.

 Starting in the 1960s, coal surface mining contributed to a rapid population growth.
-Other local industries include wood, machine building, textiles, glassware and construction materials (cement, bricks and tiles).
+Other local industries include wood, machine building, textiles, glassware and construction materials (cement, bricks, and tiles).

 In 1992, a university was founded and named after Brâncuși.